Yasgur99/cs6120/content/blog/2022-03-29-unified-gc/index.md

 incremented by one since a pointer now has a reference to it, and the object that was previously referenced by that pointer, if any, is added to the worklist to have its count decremented by one since the pointer no longer references it.
-The $scan-by-counting()$ function processes this  worklist of objects who need to have their count decremented by one and recursivley adds objects it references to the worklist, similiar to the tracing algorithm.
-The
-$sweep-for-counting()$ function acts exactly like the one for tracing, as it frees all objects of count zero so their memory can be reused.
+The `scan-by-counting()` function processes this  worklist of objects who need to have their count decremented by one and recursivley adds objects it references to the worklist, similiar to the tracing algorithm.
+The `sweep-for-counting()` function acts exactly like the one for tracing, as it frees all objects of count zero so their memory can be reused.

-It is important to note that when we want to decrement the count of an object, we delay the actual decrement operation by placing it in a worklist so that it is decremented in the $sweep-for-counting()$ function.
+It is important to note that when we want to decrement the count of an object, we delay the actual decrement operation by placing it in a worklist so that it is decremented in the `sweep-for-counting()` function.
 In a real world implementation this may seem silly, but it is structured in this way to show the relationship between tracing and reference counting as duals.
 The actual complexity of the algorithm remains the same between both versions.